IBMIntegration/IBM-CP4I-OpenShift-AWS/2020.1.1 Development Environment/README.md

     sudo -s
     ```

-1. Register your node with RedHat using the subscription manager and attach the machine to a pool.
+1. Register the node with RedHat using the subscription manager and attach the machine to a pool.

     ```console
     $ subscription-manager register